Source Protection Plan

 Source Water Protection Program

 The City of Brantford is committed to the delivery of safe, high quality drinking water to the residents and businesses of our community.
 Brantford is located in the Grand River watershed.
 Brantford’s source water protection policies are part of the Grand River Source Protection Plan, which is in turn part of the Lake Erie Source Protection Region.
-An amendment to the Grand River Source Protection Plan completed under section 34 of the Clean Water Act, 2006 was approved on September 9, 2024 and came into effect on September 11, 2024.
+An amendment to the Grand River Source Protection Plan was completed under Section 34 of the Clean Water Act, 2006 and was approved on July 29, 2025.
 The City of Brantford, the Grand River Conservation Authority and the Source Protection Committee invited residents, businesses and organizations to provide information about, and receive feedback on Brantford’s Source Protection Plan as it was developed.

 Publications and Resources